 Psychotherapy is the most common treatment type for claustrophobia.
 Cognitive Behavioral Therapy(CBT) is an effective form of treatment that seeks to isolate thoughts that come with the fear response.
 In turn, therapy helps individuals replace these thoughts with healthier, practical thoughts.
 Enforcing new behaviors with healthy thought patterns seek to reaffirm this new way of thinking.

-Eye movement desensitization and reprocessing (EMDR) is a treatment modality that has been somewhat effective for treating phobias associated with past trauma.
+- Eye Movement Desensitization and Reprocessing (EMDR): Eye movement desensitization and reprocessing (EMDR) is a treatment modality that has been somewhat effective for treating phobias associated with past trauma.
 This therapeutic intervention assists people in sorting out negative thoughts and emotions that may come with past trauma.
 A practitioner will assist an individual to focus on their inner experience of the trauma while visually following an outer stimulus.

-The theory behind cognitive behavioral therapy (CBT) involves changing damaging and irrational thought patterns to modify emotions and behaviors.
+- Cognitive Behavioral Therapy: The theory behind cognitive behavioral therapy (CBT) involves changing damaging and irrational thought patterns to modify emotions and behaviors.
 Interventions aim to re-train the brain so that individuals can behave differently in places that they were originally fearful of.
 Clinicians help people to challenge, alter and confront attitudes and thought processes so they can change how they respond to stressful situations.

-Another treatment option for claustrophobia involves calming the mind and easing panic through relaxation and visualization activities.
+- Relaxation and Visualization Exercises: Another treatment option for claustrophobia involves calming the mind and easing panic through relaxation and visualization activities.
 Deep breathing, progressive muscle relaxation, mindfulness and visualization are all techniques used to treat claustrophobia.
 In these interventions, individuals are instructed to count while breathing slowly and deeply, while visualizing a safe, calming place.
 Through mindfulness techniques, people are encouraged to focus on something tangible and non-threatening in the here and now.

-Systematic desensitization is another technique involving relaxation and visualization to decrease anxiety.
+- Systematic desensitization: Systematic desensitization is another technique involving relaxation and visualization to decrease anxiety.
 In this technique, individuals are instructed to use relaxation and visualization techniques while experiencing anxiety related to the phobia.
 An individual is encouraged to focus on methods of physical and mental relaxation while being exposed to a trigger, with the idea that individuals can overcome their fear in successive steps.

 Treating Claustrophobia with Co-Occurring Substance Abuse